LukaszRemkowicz/NotBug-Recruitment-Tasks/README.md

 ## DjangoBlog

-This is a small blog aplication.
+This is a small blog application.
 Site contains only landing, register, login, account pages.
 To run it, create .env file and fill with required data (in settings.py).
 Data required:

 * FLASK_APP=app.py
 * SECRET_KEY
 * DB_NAME